Lemric/workflow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
+name: Feature request
-name: 🚀 Feature Request about: RFC and ideas for new features and improvements
+about: RFC and ideas for new features and improvements
+title: ''
+labels: ''
+assignees: ''

 ---